 As required by Section 953(b) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(u) of Regulation S-K, we are providing the following information about the relationship of the annual total compensation of our employees and the annual total compensation of Ethan Caldwell, our General Counsel, Chief Administrative Officer, member of the Office of the CEO and designated principal executive officer ("PEO") for SEC reporting purposes as we do not have a CEO at this time.
 To identify the "median employee" we reviewed total compensation of all full-time, part-time, and temporary employees employed by us on December 31, 2017 excluding our designated PEO.
 Total compensation for purposes of identifying the median employee included the following: (1) base salary paid in 2017 with new hire salaries in 2017 annualized; (2) cash bonus or sales commission earned in 2017; and (3) the grant date fair value of equity awards granted in 2017.
-We then calculated the annual total compensation Table on page 9, the annual total compensation of our median employee was \$111,462.
+We then calculated the annual total compensation for this median employee using the same methodology we used for our NEOs in our 2017 Summary Compensation Table.
+As disclosed in the Summary Compensation Table on page 19, the annual total compensation of our designated PEO was \$919,280.
+The annual total compensation of our median employee was \$111,462.
 Our estimated designated PEO to median employee pay ratio for 2017 is 8:1.
 We believe this ratio to be a reasonable estimate calculated in a manner consistent with Item 402(u) of Regulation S-K under the Exchange Act.
 The pay ratio disclosure rules of Item 402(u) of Regulation S-K provide significant flexibility regarding the methodology used to identify the median employee and calculate the median employee's annual total compensation.
 Our methodology may differ materially from the methodology used by other companies to prepare their pay ratio disclosures.
-Moreover, differences in employee populations, geographic locations, business strategies and compensation practices may contribute to a lack of comparability between our pay ratio and the pay ratio reported by other companies, including those within our industry.
+Moreover, differences in employee populations, geographic locations, business strategies and compensation practices may contribute to a lack of comparability betwee

-Grants of Plan-Based Awards (1)
+2017 Grants of Plan-Based Awards (1)